valtimo-platform/valtimo-documentation/using-valtimo/plugin/openzaak/configure-openzaak-plugin.md

 ### Prerequisites

-This page requires you to have knowledge on how to configure OpenZaak
+This page requires knowledge on how to configure OpenZaak

 ## Configuring the plugin